Sacrifice is an unavoidable part of life.

-Eventually, I got damn cranky.
+Eventually, I became extremely cranky.
 Intolerably cranky.
 Everyone else now seemed to be going about their business while clients died, disappeared, suffered, were involuntarily medicated, unjustly incarcerated, or deported.
-A few of us shared the collective shadow this time, and became, in rotation, the Angriest Trio of Social Workers in the World.
-Great hot waves of toxicity preceded us into meetings and trailed in our wake.
+Great hot waves of toxicity preceded me into meetings and trailed in my wake.
 And I’m sure, that after I left that job some other team member stepped into the position of the Angry One -and began to carry the disavowed rage for the entire team.

 Once a community or a group or a family has built up sufficient momentum, and is in the throes of projecting their unconscious, unprocessed conflicts onto the selected goat, there is no logic, no argument, no discussion, no call to morality or reason that can dissuade them.